Years of Experience

 Certifications and Degrees

-When it comes to skills, employees who report Critical Care among their abilities seem to make the most, reporting a median income of $27.00.
-Customer Service is a popular skill in the Indiana University (IU) Health workforce; nearly one-seventh of those surveyed report putting it to use in their jobs.
-Three more common skills are Acute Care, Electronic Medical Records, and Intensive Care Unit.
+When it comes to skills, employees who report Emergency Room among their abilities seem to make the most, reporting a median income of $24.16 per hour.
+Folks here also tend to know Customer Service; on the survey, one in seven of workers named it in their skills portfolios.
+Acute Care, Electronic Medical Records, and Critical Care round out the set of key employee skills.

 Benefits and Perks

-As part of compensation, Indiana University (IU) Health gives paid vacation to one in five workers and paid sick leave to one in ten workers.
+Paid time off is in short supply here, with only one in seven respondents receiving paid vacation and 8 percent receiving paid sick days.
 Those seeking to set aside retirement funds can rely on several savings options such as a 401(k) plan and a 403(b) plan.
-At Indiana University (IU) Health, a fair portion of workers have health insurance, and most workers have dental coverage.
-Indiana University (IU) Health also dishes out privileges such as life insurance, tuition reimbursement, and defined contribution (dc) retirement plan.
+At Indiana University (IU) Health, a strong majority of survey participants have health insurance, and a strong majority of employees have dental coverage.
+Advantages of working here also include life insurance, tuition reimbursement, and defined contribution (dc) retirement plan.